East Algarve Escapes: Best Towns, Beaches & Culinary Delights

 Vila Real de Santo António

-This lovely town is at the mouth of the Guadiana River, which separates Spain and Portugal.
+This lovely town is situated at the mouth of the Guadiana River, which marks the border between Spain and Portugal.
 Its location is not very traditional, which gives it a mix of Portuguese and Spanish culture.

-Bordering Spain: Vila Real de Santo António is unique because it is close to Spain, which makes it possible to cross the river and visit the Spanish town of Ayamonte.Praça Marquês de Pombal is a central square with a beautiful design that shows off Portuguese tiles and architecture.
+Bordering Spain, Vila Real de Santo António is unique because it is close to Spain, making it possible to cross the river and visit the Spanish town of Ayamonte.Praça Marquês de Pombal is a central square with a beautiful design that shows off Portuguese tiles and architecture.
 It is surrounded by shops and cafés.

-Explore the Guadiana River: Visit the Guadiana River: Flower tours along the river give you great views of the countryside in both Portugal and Spain.Cacela Velha: A Secret Treasure.
+Explore the Guadiana River: Take a flower tour along the river for stunning views of the countryside in both Portugal and Spain.Cacela Velha: A Secret Treasure.
 This is a small, old village on top of a cliff, which makes it one of the best places to see the coast in East Algarve.

 Cacela Velha is a beautifully restored mediaeval village that has a calm, old-world feel.
-Zanzibar's city centre is made up of narrow alleyways that take you back to the Victorian era.
+Zanzibar's city centre comprises narrow alleyways that transport you back to the Victorian era.

-Praia da Fábrica (Factory Beach) is a secluded beach that requires a boat ride to reach, making it one of Portugal's standout beaches.
+Praia da Fábrica (Factory Beach) is a secluded beach that can only be reached by boat, making it one of Portugal's standout beaches.

 Beaches in East Algarve